 - Check their status for requested time – including pending, granted and wait-listed.

-The functionality and benefits for cal center supervisors should be much more extensive, including the ability to support highly sophisticated scheduling, including corporate policies that will affect vacation booking such as different work weeks or Saturday rotations.
-Essential automated benefits should enable supervisors to:
+The functionality and benefits for call center supervisors should be much more extensive, including the ability to support highly sophisticated scheduling, including corporate policies that will affect vacation booking such as different work weeks or Saturday rotations.
+Essential benefits when you automate your call center should enable supervisors to:

 - Import each agent’s vacation eligibility for the year – directly from the HR or personnel system for maximum efficiency.